 This recipe is great for using up extra sourdough starter.
 As an extra bonus, it's a super quick and healthy breakfast!
 There's no fermenting time involved, because there's no additional flour and the flour in the starter has already been fermented.
 If you have a sourdough starter, you understand that in order to keep your starter active you have to feed it, even if it's kept the fridge.
 To keep it from growing and taking over your kitchen, you need to either use it, or "discard" it.
 I'm not about to throw out perfectly good sourdough starter, especially when I'm using whole Einkorn flour.
 That's money in the trash; instead, I make pancakes and everyone's happy!
 Check out the banana and pumpkin variations below.

-Makes 9 pancakes
+Makes about 9 pancakes

-Add baking soda to batter and whisk together.
+3. Add baking soda to batter and whisk together.

-Cook on a hot 375-400 degree griddle.
+4. Cook on a hot 375-400 degree griddle.

 Over-mixing can make pancakes chewy instead of light and fluffy.
 For this reason, it's best to use a hand whisk for pancake batter.

-Your baking soda is too old.
+1. Your baking soda is too old.

 This can be remedied by blending your batter in a blender, before adding baking soda.

-Banana Pancake Variation:
+Banana Pancake Variation

-1/2 tsp.
+1/4 tsp.
 Coconut Extract, Optional

 1/4 tsp.
 Cinnamon, Optional